kubernetes-sigs/application/docs/proposals/status.md

 #### Other Conditions from core controllers
 These are not as universal for all kubernetes objects as `Ready`, `Settled`, `Error` and provide yet another dimension of `Ready` and `Settled` condition.

-##### `Progressing`
-Deployment uses this to indicate there is an update to the underlying ReplicaSet that is being acted upon.
-This is a inversion of the `Settled` condition.

 ##### `Available`
 Deployment uses this to indicate that underlying pods have been `Ready` for a preconfigured amount of time.
 This is not a strong heuristic for actual availability but rather a low pass filter that fails when pods are restarting continiously.